Hey, hey volunteers living in the Caribbean — spend a day under the waves and find some new fishy friends at these rad snorkeling spots.

 Paradise island is essentially a shallow sandbar set up with a handful of huts, but surrounded by the most pristine water and encircled with a colorful reef.
 It's picture perfect snorkeling, that's for sure.
 Get your Paradise Island Guide here (it's just 2 hours away from Puerto Plata).

 You can go “off beach” snorkeling from Grand Bahia Principle Cayacoa — there’s reef where you can see crabs, needle fish and coral.
 But don’t stop there....there are a few snorkel spots along Samana Bay, and tours love to take you out for the day to explore sunken ferries and hidden gems like Cayo Levantado Island, Playa Madame or Playa Rincón if you want to go that route.

 Get more things to do in Samana, here: It's a #1 vacation spot for our ILP DR volunteers!

 While the northern side really has our heart when it comes to snorkel, that doesn't mean you won't find some rad adventures down south.

 Bayahibe + La Romana

 A beyond favorite place to vacation.
 These two nearby regions are full of gorgeous beaches: the city of La Romana (and surrounding beaches) and the region known as Bayahibe which stretches from La Romana and includes the East National Park.
-There are also two islands, Catalina and Saona, just right off the coast of this part of the mainland which are very popular day trips for snorkeling (more on those below).

 Another perk?
 There's really great off-shore snorkeling.
 There’s a big resort in La Romana (called Dreams La Romana) where you can just dive in, and see some fish by the pier, all without needing to take a boat out.